stoplightio/spectral/docs/guides/4-custom-rulesets.md

 }
 ```

-One can also combine a glob for a filepath with a JSON Path after the anchor, i.e.:
+One can also combine a glob for a filepath with a JSON Pointer after the anchor, i.e.:

 ```json
 {